Hamcha/tghandbook/README.md

 It adapts the pages layout to be narrow as it's meant to be used in a small window, much like a PDA or an in-game book.

+The main focus is Chemistry, but the handbook is also good if you need to cross-reference multiple guides at the same time thanks to its fuzzy-search functionality.

 ## Development

 Start hot-reloading server with `npm start`